Gene body DNA hydroxymethylation restricts the magnitude of transcriptional changes during aging

 Abstract

-DNA hydroxymethylation (5hmC) is the most abundant oxidative derivative of DNA methylation (5mC) and is typically enriched at enhancers and gene bodies of transcriptionally active and tissue-specific genes.
-Although aberrant genomic 5hmC has been implicated in many age-related diseases, the functional role of the modification in aging remains largely unknown.
-Here, we report that 5hmC is stably enriched in multiple aged organs.
-Using the liver and cerebellum as model organs, we show that 5hmC accumulates in gene bodies associated with tissue-specific function and thereby restricts the magnitude of gene expression changes during aging.
-Mechanistically, we found that 5hmC decreases binding affinity of splicing factors compared to unmodified cytosine and 5mC, and is correlated with age-related alternative splicing events, suggesting RNA splicing as a potential mediator of 5hmC’s transcriptionally restrictive function.
-Furthermore, we show that various age-related contexts, such as prolonged quiescence and senescence, are partially responsible for driving the accumulation of 5hmC with age.
-We provide evidence that this age-related function is conserved in mouse and human tissues, and further show that the modification is altered by regimens known to modulate lifespan.
-Our findings reveal that 5hmC is a regulator of tissue-specific function and may play a role in regulating longevity.
+DNA hydroxymethylation (5hmC), the most abundant oxidative derivative of DNA methylation, is typically enriched at enhancers and gene bodies of transcriptionally active and tissue-specific genes.
+Although aberrant genomic 5hmC has been implicated in age-related diseases, its functional role in aging remains unknown.
+Here, using mouse liver and cerebellum as model organs, we show that 5hmC accumulates in gene bodies associated with tissue-specific function and restricts the magnitude of gene expression changes with age.
+Mechanistically, 5hmC decreases the binding of splicing associated factors and correlates with age-related alternative splicing events.
+We found that various age-related contexts, such as prolonged quiescence and senescence, drive the accumulation of 5hmC with age.
+We provide evidence that this age-related transcriptionally restrictive function is conserved in mouse and human tissues.
+Our findings reveal that 5hmC regulates tissue-specific function and may play a role in longevity.

 Article activity feed